CP-conserving SO(3) parameterization of the neutrino mixing matrix: Discussion of the neutrino mixing setup

 {\it assuming $U$ is orthogonal}\footnote{In general, non-unitary $U$ mixing with different numbers of additional neutrino states can be disentangled and classified the best way by singular values of $U$ \cite{Bielas:2017lok,Flieger:2019eor}, see also recent \cite{Blennow:2025qgd} for potential misconceptions in description of non-unitary neutrino oscillations.}.
 Secondly, the effective mass parameter $ m_{\beta\beta}$, which appears in the neutrinoless double beta decay, is defined in the following way\footnote{Other rare lepton flavour violating processes like $\mu \to e\gamma$ are not sensitive to the light neutrino spectrum \cite{Cheng:1984vwu}.}~\cite{Dolinski:2019nrj}

 also gets significantly constrained with vanishing Majorana phases, as justified in section \ref{standard}.
-This can be seen in Fig.~\ref{fig:mbb} which presents results for NO hierarchy (IO is excluded with $\delta_{CP}=180^\circ$).
-The elements of $U$ in (\ref{beta}) and (\ref{2beta}) where replaced by mixing matrix elements within the PMNS and SO(3) frameworks, in Eq. (\ref{upmns1}) and Eq. (\ref{param2}), respectively.
+This can be seen in Fig.~\ref{fig:mbb} which presents results for NO hierarchy (IO is excluded with $\delta_{\rm CP}=180^\circ$).
+The elements of $U$ in Eq. (\ref{beta}) and Eq. (\ref{2beta}) where replaced by mixing matrix elements within the PMNS and SO(3) frameworks, in Eq. (\ref{upmns1}) and Eq. (\ref{param2}), respectively.
 At present, the best direct limit on $m_\beta$ comes from the tritium beta decay experiment KATRIN: $m_{\beta} < 0.8$~eV at 90\% CL~\cite{KATRIN:2021uub}, with projected sensitivity down to $m_{\beta} < 0.2$~eV at 90\% CL~\cite{KATRIN:2021dfa}.
 The future Project~8 experiment using the Cyclotron Radiation Emission Spectroscopy (CRES) technique is expected to reach a sensitivity for $m_{\beta}$ down to 0.04 eV~\cite{Project8:2022wqh}.
-As we can see in the left panel of Fig.~\ref{fig:mbb}, predicted values of $m_{\beta}$ (against lightest neutrino mass $m_1$) get significantly constrained by the SO(3) mixing hypotheses.
-Here, the green shaded region represents 1$\sigma$ allowed region considering SO(3) mixing hypotheses with $\delta_{\rm{CP}}= 180^\circ$.
+As we can see in the top panel of Fig.~\ref{fig:mbb}, predicted values of $m_{\beta}$ (against lightest neutrino mass $m_1$) get significantly constrained by the SO(3) mixing hypotheses.
+Here, the green (dark-red) shaded region represents 1$\sigma$ allowed region considering SO(3) mixing hypotheses with $\delta_{\rm{CP}}= 0^\circ(180^\circ)$.
+Interestingly, following Eq. (\ref{beta}), here we find distinguishable prediction for $m_{\beta}$ for two different CP-conserving cases following their distinct ranges for $\theta_y$ and $\theta_z$ given in Eq. (\ref{angles2}) and Eq. (\ref{angles2_0}), respectively.

 Similarly, the present best upper limit on $m_{\beta\beta}$ comes from the KamLAND-Zen experiment using $^{136}{\rm Xe}$: $m_{\beta\beta}<0.036 - 0.156$ eV at 90\% CL~\cite{KamLAND-Zen:2022tow}, where the range is due to the nuclear matrix element (NME) uncertainties.
 Several next-generation experiments are planned with different isotopes~\cite{Adams:2022jwx}, with ultimate discovery sensitivities to $m_{\beta\beta}$ down to 0.005 eV \cite{KamLAND-Zen:2022tow,GERDA:2020xhi,nEXO:2021ujk}.